idallmann/EVA-impact-aires-protegees/docs/02_did.md

 #Define working directories
 ##Temporary directory
 tmp_did = paste(tempdir(), "did", sep = "/")
 ##Loading and saving directories on the storage.
 This is either define on today's date, or by a user-defined date.
+Loadin directory corresponds to the output of 02_matching.Rmd.
 #load_dir = paste("impact_analysis/matching", Sys.Date(), sep = "/")
-load_dir = paste("impact_analysis/matching", "2023-09-21", sep = "/")
+load_dir = paste("impact_analysis/matching", "2023-11-22_PYD", sep = "/")
 #save_dir = paste("impact_analysis/did", Sys.Date(), sep = "/")
-save_dir = paste("impact_analysis/did", "2023-09-21", sep = "/")
+save_dir = paste("impact_analysis/did", "2023-11-22_PYD", sep = "/")

 ## Dataset specific to the PAs portfolio to analyze.
 Only one is selected depending on the analysis one wants to perform.